ai-cfia/nachet-frontend/TESTING.md

 - [ ] Fail if the loading icon does not appear, remains visible after completion, or if the inference results are not displayed.

+## Test Case: Viewing Top 5 Results for Each Image Classification

+### Objective
+Verify that users can view the top 5 classification results by expanding a single table row at a time in the RESULTS panel.

+### Test 1: Expand Functionality of Classification Rows

+**Preconditions:**
+- [ ] The application is open, and the user is logged in (if required).
+- [ ] The RESULTS table is populated with classification results.

+**Test Steps:**
+1. Locate a row in the RESULTS table that represents an image classification.
+2. Click on the row to trigger the expand functionality.
+3. Observe the behavior and check if only the clicked row expands to show additional information.
+4. Click on another row and observe that the previously expanded row collapses and the new one expands.

+**Expected Results:**
+- [ ] Only the clicked row expands upon selection, revealing the top 5 classification results.
+- [ ] Upon selecting another row, the previously expanded row collapses automatically, and the new one expands to show its top 5 results.

+**Actual Results:**
+- [ ] Describe the actual behavior observed when performing the test steps.

+**Pass/Fail:**
+- [ ] Pass if only one row expands at a time and the expansion toggles between rows correctly.
+- [ ] Fail if multiple rows can be expanded simultaneously or if the toggling does not work as expected.

+### Test 2: Accuracy and Display of Top 5 Results

+**Preconditions:**
+- [ ] A row in the RESULTS table is expanded to show the top 5 classification results.

+**Test Steps:**
+1. Compare the displayed top 5 results with the expected results based on the data from the backend.
+2. Ensure that the labels and scores are correctly displayed.
+3. Verify that scores are formatted correctly (e.g., no scientific notation for small numbers) and match the backend data.

+**Expected Results:**
+- [ ] The labels and scores of the top 5 results are correctly displayed as per the backend data.
+- [ ] Scores are presented in a readable percentage format.

+**Actual Results:**
+- [ ] Describe the actual scores and labels displayed and any discrepancies from expected data.

+**Pass/Fail:**
+- [ ] Pass if the top 5 results are displayed accurately and match the backend data.
+- [ ] Fail if there are inaccuracies in the labels, scores, or formatting issues.

+### Test 3: UI/UX Consistency and Responsiveness

+**Preconditions:**
+- [ ] At least one row in the RESULTS table can be expanded to view the top 5 classification results.

+**Test Steps:**
+1. Expand a row and then expand another row to ensure that the application only allows one expanded row at a time.
+2. Resize the browser window to test responsiveness and ensure that the expanded content adjusts appropriately.
+3. Navigate away from and back to the RESULTS table to ensure that the expanded state is not preserved when navigating away.

+**Expected Results:**
+- [ ] Only one row can be expanded at any given time, and expanding another row collapses the previously expanded one.
+- [ ] The UI layout and expanded content adjust correctly to browser window resizing.
+- [ ] The expanded state of a row does not persist when navigating away from the RESULTS table.

+**Actual Results:**
+- [ ] Note any UI glitches, performance issues, or state inconsistencies observed.

+**Pass/Fail:**
+- [ ] Pass if the UI maintains quality and functionality throughout the tests, allowing only one expanded row at a time.
+- [ ] Fail if the application allows multiple rows to be expanded simultaneously or if there are issues with the UI layout or state management.
 ---